sashap/aced_rails/README.md

 AcedRails
 =========

-This gem provide some generators and helpers for using [Ajax.org Cloud9 Editor](http://ajaxorg.github.com/ace/) (ACE) in Rails applications.
+This gem is a fork from [ffloyd/aced_rails](https://github.com/ffloyd/aced_rails)  It provide generator and helpers for using [Ajax.org Cloud9 Editor](http://ajaxorg.github.com/ace/) (ACE) in Rails applications.

-I wrote a little jQuery plugin as part of this gem.
-It gives coll interface to control basic functions of ACE and integrate ACE into forms without bookmarklet magick and limitations (by default ACE doesn't support textarea).
+Changes include:

-This's my first gem, so i'll be pleasure for any comments or pull requests.
+* updated vendor assets from [ajaxorg/ace](https://github.com/ajaxorg/ace)

-My English is bad (terrific, awful etc.), i know.
-So, i'll be glad to any grammar fixes too. =)
+* added initializer support for extensions

 Installation
 ------------